MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/unity.md

 The App Center SDK is integrated by importing Unity Packages into your project.
 To do so, first install the [App Center Unity Editor Extensions](https://github.com/Microsoft/AppCenter-SDK-Unity-Extension) plugin.
 Open the Editor Extensions via the Unity menu: Window > App Center > Editor Extensions and select "Install App Center SDK".

+> [!NOTE]
+> In the Unity versions 2019.1.2f1 and newer, there could be errors in logs during the installation such as `Coroutine continue failure`.
+You should ignore it.

 ### 3.1b Install Individual Packages

 As an alternative, each of the individual Unity packages can be downloaded and imported.
 They're found on the [App Center Unity SDK GitHub page](https://github.com/Microsoft/AppCenter-SDK-Unity/releases).
 Download the latest release of the package(s) that you want to use.
 Its name should be in the format **AppCenter{Analytics/Crashes/Distribute}-v{version}.unitypackage**.